drawinism/ThemeResourcesGenerator/README.md

 The code is very simple and commented.
 I'm not a developer but I did my best.
 Feel free to improve it ;)

 #Note
-This tools is perfect if you use with appfilter.xml files generated with <a href="https://github.com/afollestad/polar-dashboard">Polar Dashboard</a>.
-These files has some strings at the top of the file that has some extra infos; the tool automaticcaly recognize and replace them with other strings needed by LG Home Launcher.
-Don't forget to edit them!
+This tools is perfect if you use it with appfilter.xml files generated with <a href="https://github.com/afollestad/polar-dashboard">Polar Dashboard</a>.
+These files has some strings at the top of the file that has some extra infos; the tool automatically recognize and replace them with other strings needed by LG Home Launcher.
+Don't forget to edit them!<br>
 If there are not these strings the tool won't add new strings.